CGDeer/UAFijiSegmentation/README.md

 # UAFijiSegmentation
-Repo for code used on UA HPC to segment 3D confocal data in FIJI
+Repo for code used on UA HPC to segment 3D confocal data in FIJI for the Reigel Lab.

 # Overview of Project Goal
 ## The primary project goal of the code herein is to provide a method to segment and analyze multi channel lifext datasets from the Reigel team.